DouFM/wang_fm/README.md

 ## manager.py

 1. use `./manager.py setup` to setup db.
-2. use `./manager.py runserver` to run server.(this needs to keep running)
+2. use `./manager.py runserver` to run server.
+(This needs to keep running)
-3. use `./manager.py tasks` to run tasks.(this needs to keep running)
+3. use `./manager.py tasks` to run tasks.
+(This needs to keep running)